roblav/basic-chrome-extension/README.md

 # basic-chrome-extension
-Learning how to create Chrome extensions.
+Learning how to create a basic Chrome extension.

 ## Step 1: Initial extension
 Let’s start simple and create a basic Chrome extension that we can install to chrome and check that it’s working.